rachartier/tiny-inline-diagnostic.nvim/README.md

         -- Minimum number of characters before wrapping long messages softwrap = 30,

+        -- Control how diagnostic messages are displayed -- NOTE: When using display_count = true, you need to enable multiline diagnostics with multilines.enabled = true --       If you want them to always be displayed, you can also set multilines.always_show = true. add_messages = {
+            messages = true,           -- Show full diagnostic messages display_count = false,     -- Show diagnostic count instead of messages when cursor not on line use_max_severity = false,  -- When counting, only show the most severe diagnostic show_multiple_glyphs = true, -- Show multiple icons for multiple diagnostics of same severity },

         -- Settings for multiline diagnostics
         multilines = {